anoopsarkar/nlp-class/hw1.md

 ## Default solution

-The default solution is provided in `default.py`.
+The default solution is provided in `answer/default.py`.
 To use the default as your solution:

-    cp default.py answer/analogy.py
+    cp answer/default.py answer/analogy.py
-    cp default.ipynb answer/analogy.ipynb
+    cp answer/default.ipynb answer/analogy.ipynb
     python zipout.py
     python check.py